sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

 Basic filtering (shown in the first yellow diamond) is applied to ensure that either the listing title or description contains the word `'hali'`.

-This is because Facebook Marketplace will sometimes insert 'relevant' listings that don't necessarily match the specific keyword, and so these must be filtered.
+This is required because Facebook Marketplace will sometimes insert 'relevant' listings that don't necessarily match the specific keyword, and so these can be filtered out using basic string matching.

-Filtering at this stage is also a way to save on usage costs of the ChatGPT API in the next step.
+_Side note: a simple string filter is also a way to save on usage costs of the ChatGPT API in the next step._

 {% highlight python %}
 def heading_details_keyword(details_collected_text, title_collected_text):